 Farmers and Ranchers

 Farmers work with huge machinery year-round while tending their crops and animals, and they often try to fix their broken equipment on their own.
 Accidents with tractors or combines are not uncommon.
-They also are subject to overexertion injuries.
+They are also subject to overexertion injuries.

 Mining Machine Operators